mazi-project/back-end/README.md

--d , --duration              Duration in seconds to take a measurement -i , --interval              Seconds between periodic measurement -a , --available             Displays the status of the available sensors --domain                     Set a remote server domain.( Default is localhost )
+-d , --duration              Duration in seconds to take a measurement -i , --interval              Seconds between periodic measurement -a , --available             Displays the status of the available sensors -D,--domain                  Set a remote server domain.( Default is localhost ) --status                     Displays the status of store process

 [SensorOptions]
 {sht11}
 -t , --temperature            Get the Temperature
 -h , --humidity               Get the Humidity
+-p , --pressure               Get the current pressure in Millibars.
+-m , --magnetometer           Get the direction of North -g , --gyroscope              Get a dictionary object indexed by the strings x, y and z
+                              The values are Floats representing the angle of the axis in degrees -ac , --accelerometer         Get a dictionary object indexed by the strings x, y and z The values are Floats representing the acceleration intensity of the axis in Gs

 {sensehat}
 -t , --temperature             Get the Temperature